hrusten/yrvera-20k/README.md

 Main repository for the **vera20k Engine** and **vera20k: Allied Uprising**, a standalone game built on RA2:YR game assets.

 This project stands on the shoulders of giants.
-Thanks to OpenRA team, XCC mixer, ModEnc team, PPM team, EA for open source RA1, Modders, World Altering Editor, Final Alert,YRpp, Ares, Phobos and much more.
+Thanks to OpenRA, XCC mixer, ModEnc website, PPM website, EA for open source RA1, World Altering Editor, Final Alert,YRpp, Ares, Phobos and much more.

 ---